noskovvkirill/mirror_feed/README.md

 #### TODO

-— [X] Fix useSWR types error and pages rendering
+ - [x] Fix useSWR types error and pages rendering
-— [X] Merge Article and Article Preview component into one to later perform a correct layout animation — [X] Refactor Article &/or Article Preview components to follow Model-View paradigm.
+ - [x] Merge Article and Article Preview component into one to later perform a correct layout animation
+ - [x] Refactor Article &/or Article Preview components to follow Model-View paradigm.
-— [X] Fix router to have a /publicationId/entryID for the correct Navigation — [X] Change Nav component to display publications details when inside entryId — [X] Reading list deletes
+ - [x] Fix router to have a /publicationId/entryID for the correct Navigation
+ - [x] Change Nav component to display publications details when inside entryId
+ - [x] Reading list deletes
-— [X] Individual publication pages
+ - [x] Individual publication pages
-— [X] Distinction between user pages and ensLabel pages — [X] Global state for selected article (to display pretty names and not the hashes :)
+ - [x] Distinction between user pages and ensLabel pages
+ - [x] Global state for selected article (to display pretty names and not the hashes :)
-— [ ] Start designing link embeds
+ - [ ] Start designing link embeds
-— [X] Fix the rotation of labels
+ - [x] Fix the rotation of labels
-– [X] Links push to the top of the page (Next reading list item) — [X] Safari custom focus outline for the Reading List — [X] Contributors list in the publication
+ - [x] Links push to the top of the page (Next reading list item)
+ - [x] Safari custom focus outline for the Reading List
+ - [x] Contributors list in the publication
-— [ ] Stitched Themes (Dark Mode, Black&White, Default)
+ - [ ] Stitched Themes (Dark Mode, Black&White, Default)
-— [ ] Image full screen
+ - [ ] Image full screen
-— [X] Event Listener for Portalled Control Buttons (remove on scroll or scroll lock(?) // solved with proper positioning — [X] Patience loader text gradient :-)
+ - [x] Event Listener for Portalled Control Buttons (remove on scroll or scroll lock(?) // solved with proper positioning
+ - [x] Patience loader text gradient :-)
-— [X] Basic local curation lists
+ - [x] Basic local curation lists
-— [ ] Search for the Curation Lists
+ - [ ] Search for the Curation Lists
-— [ ] "Delete" button in the Reading List is weird and doesn't follow the Fitts law — [ ] Publication pages are too similar to the main feed, wrong sense of place for the user — [X] Pinned items don't work when inside the publication pages (no filtering) — [X] Decide where to place the logo to give a better identity to the website?
+ - [ ] "Delete" button in the Reading List is weird and doesn't follow the Fitts law
+ - [ ] Publication pages are too similar to the main feed, wrong sense of place for the user
+ - [x] Pinned items don't work when inside the publication pages (no filtering)
+ - [x] Decide where to place the logo to give a better identity to the website?
-— [ ] Click on avatar to remove from the Space
+ - [ ] Click on avatar to remove from the Space
-— [ ] Add Verifiend accounts to the Search to check the accounts names — [ ] Fuzzy search instead of 1 to 1 precise search
+ - [ ] Add Verifiend accounts to the Search to check the accounts names
+ - [ ] Fuzzy search instead of 1 to 1 precise search

 ### First version